-Intermec is a business-to-business marketer operating in a market space with a total domestic (US) market size of approximately \$8 billion (Intermec, 2010).
-In 2009, Intermec's share of this available market was approximately 6% (2009 fiscal year gross revenue \$658M) (Intermec, 2010).
-Intermec revenues were trending in an upward trajectory during the preceding two years, until a major setback in 2009: \$849M (2007), \$891M (2008), \$658M (2009).
-The 26% reduction in revenue from fiscal years 2008 to 2009, resulted in the first net income loss ever for the firm (\$11.8M or \$.19/share) (Intermec, 2010).
+Intermec is a business-to-business marketer operating in a market space with a total domestic (US) market size of approximately \$8 billion (1).
+In 2009, Intermec's share of this available market was approximately 6% (2009 fiscal year gross revenue \$658M) (1).
+Intermec revenues were trending up over the last few years until it hit a huge bump in the road in 2009: \$849M (2007), \$891M (2008), \$658M (2009).
+The 26% reduction in revenue from fiscal years 2008 to 2009, resulted in the first net income loss ever for the firm (\$11.8M or \$.19/share).
 This was a bitter pill to swallow because the \$891M revenue figure in 2008 was a record for the firm.
 This disastrous collapse was a result of a number of several key factors.
 These factors included a general contraction in demand for Intermec's products due to the global slowdown and substantial inroads made by larger competitors.
-The global slowdown affected all competitors in the industry; however, Intermec's revenues were more severally impacted because of its dependence on certain transportation industries (Zhang, Xu, Zhang, Yi, and Jian, 2010).
 These competitors (Motorola, in particular) were much better suited to weather the financial storm and were hungry enough to offer deep discounts to buyers to secure sales.